It has almost become embarrassing to say that data is a business asset and should be treated as one (the same goes for information).

 The ‘data is an asset’ or a ‘data is a business asset’ message is not new.
 It goes back over two decades.
 However, despite the fact that so many people have said it so often before, we still see that there is a difference between preach and practice.

 It’s not that organizations fail to understand the importance of data, information and actionable intelligence (well, some do) in the age of big data.
-It’s mainly that many businesses don’t fully grasp how much of a business asset data really is.
+It’s mainly that many businesses don’t fully grasp how much of a business asset data really is and underestimate the importance of a good data strategy.

 Why is the ‘data is a business asset’ message back – with a vengeance?